Supporting our communities

 Roche’s involvement in local communities makes an important contribution to our success.
-We align our support to charitable organisations linked to science, education and health, and we favour establishing long-term partnerships where we have an opportunity to make a real difference.
+We align our support to charitable organisations linked to science, health and education, and we favour establishing long-term partnerships where we have an opportunity to make a real difference.

 Supporting science and education

 Making science interesting to young people is critical for developing the next generation of scientists and the future of healthcare will be dependent upon this.

 That’s why our pharmaceutical business in Welwyn Garden City is forging strong links with local schools.
 We also actively support Setpoint Hertfordshire, an organisation that encourages scientific study in schools, and have been a sponsor of their Big Bang (Eastern) and National Science and Engineering Week for a number of years.

 Our UK Diagnostics business has been a proud supporter of initiatives such as the Brighton Science Festival, has worked with local schools´ in Burgess Hill and has successfully built strong partnerships with community groups and charities in Sussex, particularly in the areas of scientific education and youth activities.

 We regularly provide small financial donations to initiatives which help to improve local communities.

 This has included funding towards community festivals, to improve the local environment and to various groups who support deprived people.
 For example, our Diagnostics business currently supports the Sussex Snowdrop Trust which provides `Care at home` for local children who have a life-threatening or terminal illness.

 We encourage all of our employees to develop their skills and give back to the community by volunteering for a charity or community group and support this by offering all employees up to two days paid leave for this work.
 Colleagues at our Welwyn site have recently carried out volunteering projects for the town’s Isabel Hospice and at the Lister Hospital in Stevenage.